-- If the port of registration is a manual port, TRA required for imports at any other port.
+- If the port of registration is a manual port, TRA is required for imports at any other port.

 - Validity period and Revalidation

-- Duty Credit Scrip will be valid for 18 months from the date of issue, and the validity will be started from the date on which actual debit of duty is made.
+- Duty Credit Scrip will be valid for 18 months from the date of issue, and the validity will be started from the date on which the actual debit of duty is made.

 Split Certificates of Duty Credit Scrip

-Split certificates of duty credit scrip subject to a minimum of five lakh each and multiples may also be issued at the time of application.
+Split certificates of duty credit scrip subject to a minimum of five lakh each, and multiples may also be issued at the time of application.